How Much Of A 50K Settlement Will I Get?

 So, you’ve been offered a $50,000 settlement.
 That’s awesome!

-But before you start planning how to spend it, there’s something important to know- you’re not going to walk away with the full fifty grand.
+But before you start planning how to spend it or how much you’ll have for Debt Relief, there’s something important to know- you’re not going to walk away with the full fifty grand.

 That’s because there are some common deductions that come out first.
 It’s totally normal, but it helps to understand what’s going on behind the scenes.